Concepts

 Spec-First Workflow

 Every task gets a detailed spec before any code is written.
-The spec engine takes your task description and combines it with:
+The spec engine combines your task with graph context:

 - Agent profile — role-specific guidelines and conventions